 Furthermore, the display features an ergonomic design with thin bezels, 1800R curved screen, ambient lighting, and extensive connectivity options.

 The ASUS ROG Strix XG35VQ is based on a VA panel with a 2,500:1 contrast ratio for a superior relation between the brightest and the darkest shades while blacks are deep and vivid.

-Straight out of the box, the ASUS XG35VQ 100Hz gaming monitor delivers an outstanding picture quality though the first thing we had to do was decrease the brightness as it was too bright.
+Straight out of the box, the ASUS XG35VQ 100Hz gaming monitor delivers an outstanding picture quality though the first thing we had to do was lower the brightness as it was too bright.

-With roughly 106 pixels per inch, there’s an abundance of detail as well as more than enough screen real estate available without any scaling necessary.
+With roughly 106 pixels per inch, details are abundant, as well as more than enough screen real estate available without any scaling necessary.